khalid-hussain/shaheen/chap7.md

 mission and charging with amazing speed reached the Valley of Lakka.

-Moosa Bin Abi Ghassan was his deputy commander while the charge of the storming units of the vanguard troops was given under Badr Bin Mughira.
+Moosa Bin Abi Ghassan was his deputy commander while the charge of the storming units of the vanguard troops was given under Badr bin Mughira.

 After capturing a few border areas, Abul Hassan besieged Sakhra and when this news reached Cordova, a wave of jubilation spread among the people.
 The